-It is important to understand that knowledge about the genes, their variants, as well as their impact on health may be altered in the future based on a better understanding of them by the scientific community.
+The list of genes, their variants, as well as their impact on health may be altered in the future based on a better understanding of these genes by the scientific community.
 The results shown in the reports issued show the best possible result, based on the best information available at the time of the test.

 III.
-FOR WHOM AND IN WHICH CASES IS INDICATED THE TEST?
+FOR WHOM AND IN WHICH CASES IS THE TEST INDICATED?